Articker/Autonomous-robot/Readme.md

 Main_program.py is a control system with image recognition using openCV.
 It should be launch second.
 IP adresses must be set before starting scripts (rpiServer.py and Main_program.py).
 Arduino_code.c should by change to .ino file and set in Arduino platform.
 Schema of the circute and used devices is simple: 2 motors with incremental encoders and l293D shield for H bridge function.
 Pins and connections are described in code.

-Python scripts need libraries: Opencv,ZMQ, Imutils, Numpy, Keyboard (could be removed - was implemented only for manual control additional tests).
+Python scripts need libraries: Opencv,ZMQ, Imutils, Numpy, Keyboard (Keyboard could be removed - was implemented only for manual control additional tests).